aaalgo/paperworks/README.md

 There are several sample boxes to collect colors used.
 Each color used must appear in one sample box (see below).

 Use red and blue, red, blue and green.
+Multiple colors are necessary to separate touching objects.

 (Circles are for image registration.)